losingyoung/basf/README.md

 2. build frontend

+```
 cd frontend

-```
 npm run deploy
 ```
 3. build backend

+```
 cd backend

-```
 npm run deploy
 ```

-if you see 'cp: src/config/.prod.ts: No such file or directory', then you need to finish step 1
+>if you see 'cp: src/config/.prod.ts: No such file or directory', then you need to finish step 1

-4. you should now see a deploy.zip

-distribute it by any means to a server and unzip
+4. you should now see a deploy.zip, distribute it by all means to a server and unzip

 5. install dependencies
 ```